Canadiens snap seven-game losing streak, beat Penguins 6-4

 Pittsburgh scored twice in the first five minutes for an early 2-0 lead.
 But the Canadiens jumped ahead with three goals in the next 6:10 and another before the end of the first during a wild six-goal period.

 Guentzel scored his 28th goal of the season and recorded his 400th NHL point just 21 seconds into the game.
-Guentzel is the fastest player from the 2013 NHL Draft class to 400 points.
+Guentzel, with five goals in his last five games, is the fastest player from the 2013 NHL Draft class to 400 points.

 Malkin scored a power-play goal on a one-timer from the point at 4:49, making it a 2-0 game.
 Pittsburgh has a power-play goal in 11 of its last 13 home games.